 Health Benefits of Kasni

-Whole Kasni herb has liver tonic action and tone up the liver.
-It produce moderate temperament in liver and improve function of liver.
-It is effective against jaundice, hepatitis, liver congestion, enlargement of liver and other liver and spleen disorders.
+Whole Kasni herb has the liver tonic action, and tone up the liver.
+It produce moderate temperament in the liver, and improve function of the liver.
+It is effective against jaundice, hepatitis, the liver congestion, enlargement of the liver, and other the liver, and spleen disorders.

 - It is increase flow of bile.

-- It cleanses kidney-bladder and removes toxins from body.
+- It cleanses kidney-bladder, and removes toxins from the body.

 - It stimulates urine production.

-- It is cooling in action and reduces heat and high temperature.
+- It is a cooling in action, and reduces heat, and high temperature.

-- The leaf juice gives relief in fever, detoxifies blood.
+- The leaf juice gives relief in the fever, detoxifies blood.